 Option 1: Paying student loan interest while in deferment or forbearance

 One option is to pay only the interest as it accrues.
-As you’ll see below, this is the most cost-effective option and can prevent your total loan balance from ballooning when the forbearance period is over.
+As you’ll see below, this is the most cost-effective option and can prevent your total loan balance from ballooning when the deferment or forbearance period is over.

-“This is a cash flow issue for most students and families,” according to Fred Amrein, founder and owner of Amrein Financial.
+“This is a cash flow issue for most students and families,” noted Fred Amrein, founder of College Affordability LLC.
 “If a family or student borrowed the money, then they most likely do not have the funds to pay the interest.”

 Option 2: Allow interest to accrue without paying it

 The other option is to not pay the interest and instead allow it to continue accruing without paying it.
 If you do this, the interest is capitalized — rolled into your loan’s principal balance — in almost all circumstances (note that unpaid interest is not capitalized on Perkins Loans).

 If you decide not to make payments toward the accruing interest, it will capitalize at the end of your forbearance period.
 Our student loan deferment calculator can help you determine the amount of interest that will accrue and capitalize during forbearance.

 Let’s look at an example of how making interest payments versus allowing interest to capitalize affects the total cost of your debt:

 Say you owe $35,000 in student loans at a 5.70% interest rate and you’re on the 10-year Standard Repayment Plan.
 You enter forbearance for one year and pay no interest during that time.

 In this case, a total of $1,995 in interest would accrue over the year.
 This would be added to the $35,000 you originally owed.
 You’d end the forbearance period with a new loan balance of a little over $36,995 (because interest accrues daily), and going forward, you would pay interest on this higher loan balance.
 Essentially, you’d pay interest on the interest that built up while you were in school.